A Brief History of Pythagorean Numerology

 From Theory to Practice

 Enough theoretical speculations for now.
 Let's concentrate on life’s utilitarian, practical application of numbers.
 We are all used to counting things, using money, applying numbers to our cars, telephones, addresses, and so on.
-The day, month and year of a person's birth also contains their numbers.
+The day, month and year of a person's birth also contain their numbers.
 Numbers surround us everywhere.
 And even though this is true, we do not think about them in terms of bearing some special mystical properties, but rather we are simply using them for convenience, taking one or another sequence of numbers as yet another random thing in our chaotic and senseless world.

 Still, sooner or later many of us start asking questions the answers to which cannot be found in either schoolbooks or academic treatises.
 What are we doing in this world?
 Is there any reason for our existence here?
 Is the world really as chaotic and void of any sense as it seems to be?
 Are we really here simply to hang around in this chaos and somehow come to our natural end?
 Or does our existence have some purpose?
 Is there perhaps something that we are supposed to learn in our lives?
 Is there someone or something that can help us to understand what's going on, which path to take so that we can eventually reach our true destination?